cwood/vim-django/README.markdown

 set up ``DJANGO_SETTINGS_MODULE`` in your environment and the directory where the settings file is stored in your ``PYTHONPATH``.

+``DjangoCreateApp`` will create a new app under your projects base.
+It will autocomplete the path.
+It just needs is a python path such as, ``colinbits.apps.new_app`` this will be created in the folder colinbits, apps, then run the ``django-admin.py`` to create the app there.

 Mappings
 -------------------------------------------------------------------------------